Quebec solidaire says it will now swear oath to King, introduce bill to make it optional

 Yet, it's not clear how that will be accomplished.
 Some experts in constitutional law say Quebec cannot unilaterally amend the Canadian constitution.

 Nadeau-Dubois is confident he can make it happen.
-A bill, he said, will not challenge the consititution if it's adopted in the national assembly.
+A bill, he said, will not challenge the constitution if it's adopted in the national assembly.

 "The parliament of Quebec has the authority to change that Quebec law.
 Just like in the past, for example, the parliament of Quebec has abolished the Quebec Senate.
 It was a change in the internal constitution of Quebec.
 Quebec has such powers inside Canada so it is possible for elected officials in Quebec to change the way we work inside our national assembly," he said.

-There does not seem to consenus, though, among experts in the field.
+There does not seem to consensus, though, among experts in the field.

+According to Frédéric Bérard, a Université de Montréal professor who specializes in constitutional law, it's likely that Quebec might very well need all 9 other provinces and Ottawa on board to get rid of section of 128 of the Canadian constitution, which establishes the pledges of allegiance to the Crown for provincial legislatures.

+"Good luck!"
+Bérard said, adding that amending the rules by unanimous consent, under section 41 of the constitution, would be nearly impossible.

-Benoît Pelletier, a constitutional law professor at the University of Ottawa, previously told The Canadian Press that he believes Quebec could change the oath through the power provinces possess to change their own constitutions.
+Benoît Pelletier, a constitutional law professor at the University of Ottawa, said a law — not a motion — is needed to change the rules.

+"In my view [it's necessary] for Quebec's national assembly to adopt an act, to adopt a law, in order to modify, to amend the Canadian constitution," he told CTV.

+He admitted that the debate on the issue is fluid with differing opinions from both sides.

 Nadeau-Dubois said he called the PQ leader Wednesday night to tell him he fully supports the political fight to change the rules.